wp-plugins/content-views-query-and-display-post-page/README.txt

 **in Step 2, you can:**

-* Select a layout to show queried posts, pages: Grid, Collapsible List, Scrollable List.
+* Select a layout to show queried content: Grid, Collapsible List, Scrollable List.
 More awesome layouts are available in **[Content Views PRO](http://www.wordpressquery.com/?utm_source=wordpress&utm_medium=plugin&utm_campaign=content-views "Content Views Pro plugin")**
-* Choose a layout format of each item (item is the output of a post, page at frontend): 1 column, 2 columns
+* Choose a layout format of each item (item is the output of a post, page at front-end): 1 column, 2 columns
 * Select fields to show (thumbnail, title, content, meta fields)
 * Select size of thumbnail
-* Show full content, or an excerpt with specific length
+* Show full content, or an excerpt with specific amount of words
-* Select meta fields to show (date, author, term [categories, tags], comment count)
+* Select meta fields to show (date, author, terms [categories, tags], comment count)
 * Enable/Disable pagination
 * Open an item in new tab, current tab